 Thank you in advance for supporting Verge Inspire and for sharing it with your friends and family.

-Verge Inspire was created to do the initial work of building the foundation for a sustainable mindfulness-based yoga program in urban Philadelphia schools.
+Verge Inspire was created to do the initial work for building a sustainable

 The key milestones to date are:

 Year 1.
 Pilot Year – Getting Started

 - Formed Mindfulness Through Movement, Inc. a Pennsylvania non-profit corporation that was approved for 501(c)3 status.